abhayagiri/beginning-our-day/manuscripts/markdown/vol2-talks.md

 The bones are then scattered until there’s little remaining but a small pile of gray dust.
 Then a wind comes along and blows it here and there until there is nothing left.
-For all of our obsessions about ourselves—our worries, fears and anxieties around health and physical well-being, and all the uncertainties in our lives—it is absolutely certain that, on a physical level, we’re all going to be blown into cosmic dust.
+For all of our obsessions about ourselves—our worries, fears, and anxieties around health and physical well-being, and all the uncertainties in our lives—it is absolutely certain that, on a physical level, we’re all going to be blown into cosmic dust.

-Now when we contemplate that fact, it’s not to be picked up in a nihilistic way, but rather with the sense of urgency that’s needed to establish the heart within skillful spiritual qualities—the sense of urgency we need to keep attending to our actions of body, speech and mind, so that they’re conducive to clarity, wisdom, and wholesome states of mind.
+Now when we contemplate that fact, it’s not to be picked up in a nihilistic way, but rather with the sense of urgency that’s needed to establish the heart with skillful spiritual qualities—the sense of urgency we need to keep attending to our actions of body, speech, and mind, so that they’re conducive to clarity, wisdom, and wholesome states of mind.

-Everyday we recite the Five Subjects for Frequent Recollection.
+We often recite the “Five Subjects for Frequent Recollection.”
 When reciting the fifth, we recollect: “I’m the owner of my kamma, heir to my kamma, born of my kamma, related to my kamma, abide supported by my kamma.
 Whatever kamma I shall do, for good or for ill, of that I will be the heir.”
-These recollections help us establish our kamma—our actions of body, speech and mind—in what is wholesome, skillful and beneficial, in what bears fruit in terms of peace and clarity, happiness and well-being.
+These recollections help us establish our kamma—our actions of body, speech, and mind—in what is wholesome, skillful, and beneficial, in what bears fruit in terms of peace and clarity, happiness and well-being.
 So it behooves us to take responsibility for these contemplations, to reflect upon them and develop them in our practice.

 # When Generosity Motivates Our Practice